Bubobubobubobubo/sardine/docs/tutorial.md

     - navigation
 ---

+!!! danger "The tutorial is not up to date"

+    Sardine was updated quite a lot recently.
+The tutorial has not been fully updated to reflect changes.
+Please rely on the *Sardinopedia* for now, until I fix this long-form article :)

 # Using Sardine

 At least!
 You have now installed and configured Sardine.
 You are up and running, but you don't know how to use **Sardine**!
 This tutorial will hopefully help you to understand the different layers that are composing the performance/composition/improvisation system that **Sardine** is.
 I will not dive deep into details or materials dedicated to contributors or developers but give you the bare minimum to become a proficient **Sardine** user.